RLemess/Rlemess/README.md

   - 💬 I am 29 years old and currently live in Brazil.
 I have some experience with SQL, Python, Data Analysis, Back-End and Front-End.
 I am also passionate about creating relationships and leading with a focus on people

   - ⚡ Passionate about sports and people!
-I like reading, whether it's a good book, manga or comics.
-I believe that our personal interests contribute to a more accurate perception of things and to solving problems.
+I like reading, whether it's a good history book, manga or comic book.
+I believe that our personal interests contribute to a more accurate perception of things and problem solving.
 </details>

 <!-- Links -->